-- Identifying study skills - Mandatory academic support - Weekly meetings with instructors - Time management (give examples) - Use of college resources (i.e., TRiO, Academic Support Center, counseling, peer tutors, etc.) - How will you better manage work, home, and school? - IV.
+- Identifying study skills - Mandatory academic support - Weekly meetings with instructors - Time management (give examples) - Use of college resources (i.e., TRiO, Academic Support Center, counseling, peer tutors, etc.) - How will you manage work, home, and school? - IV.
 Re-admission to the nursing program or the granting of advanced standing in any previously completed nursing courses will be determined by nursing faculty.
-The decision of the faculty will be final. - V. The appeals will be reviewed and discussed by the nursing faculty in May/June, August, and January at their meetings after the semester is over.
+The decision of the faculty will be final. - V. The appeals will be reviewed and discussed by the nursing faculty in May/June, and January at their meetings after the semester is over.
 Please see your program counselor for specific deadlines. - VI.
-If approved, admissions checklist items will be revisited by the program counselor and will need to be updated by the student if necessary. - VII.
-Submit email with appeal documentation to your Nursing Program Counselor.
+If approved, academic preparation requirements will be revisited by the academic counselor and will need to be updated by the student if necessary. - VII.
+Submit email with appeal documentation to your Nursing Academic Counselor.

-Lakeshore Technical College Student Action Plan for Success Form (Required for Appeal Process)
+Lakeshore College Student Action Plan for Success Form (Required for Appeal Process)

 Student Name: ID #: Phone #:

-Date:
+Date: Course:

-This action plan must be completed by: 1.
-Students who failed the course previously and/or 2.
-Students who failed one or more tests.
-Students should: A. Identify short-term and long-term goals (including employment goals), B. List specific actions planned to correct/resolve barriers that my hinder success or unsuccessful course performance, and C. Identify timeline.
+This action plan must be completed by: 1. more tests.
+Students should: A. Identify s actions planned to correct/resolve barrier timeline. hort-term and lon g-term goals (including employment goals), B. List specific

-Course:

 Short-term goals:

-Long-term goals (include employment goals):
+Long-term goals (include emplo yment goals):

-Action Plan
+Δc tion Plan

-Reasons that may hinder This is how I will correct/resolve Timelines

-success and/or reasons for my barriers to success or This is when I will accomplish

-Unsuccessful Performance unsuccessful performance. items in my action plan.
+Reasons that may hinder success and/or reasons for Unsuccessful Performance Academic Reasons This is how I my barrie will correct/resolve ers to success or oful performance.
+Timelines This is when I will accomplish items in my action plan.

-Academic Reasons - -
+Academic Reasons

 Personal related issues

 Work related issues

+Work related issues

 Family related issues

-·
+1 1